-The Level 3 National Extended Diploma in Performing Arts Practice (Musical Theatre) is a 2-year vocational course packed with performance opportunities and a high standard of training in singing, dancing and acting.
+Our level 3 National Extended Diploma in Performing Arts Practice (Musical Theatre) is a two-year vocational course packed with performance opportunities and a high standard of training in singing, dancing and acting.

 You will explore a range of subjects in order to best understand the demands of the profession and make you a ‘triple threat’ performer.
 You will perform in two major productions each year as well as presenting small performance projects throughout the course.
 You will be taught by a range of lecturers and practitioners who are experienced specialists in their field.
 Many are dance artists, dance school principals, performers and vocal coaches with accredited teaching qualifications bringing their extensive experience and network of professional contacts into the studio.

-You will also have the opportunity to audition for our ‘Musical Theatre Elite’ company who regularly perform at local and regional venues including Curve Theatre, Leicester Cathedral and De Montfort Hall.
+You will also have the opportunity to audition for our ‘Musical Theatre Elite’ company who regularly perform at local venues including Curve Theatre, Leicester Cathedral and De Montfort Hall.

 If you are aged 16-18, you will be enrolled on a study programme which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 or above.
 You will also be required to complete a work experience placement and an employability programme

 What You'll Learn